 Why Brands Hesitate To Collaborate With The Influencers?

-Before going into why brands hesitate to collaborate with the influencers, let us first understand the ever-growing influencer marketing.
+Before going into why brands hesitate to collaborate with influencers, let us first understand the ever-growing influencer marketing.
 This marketing gimmick has radically changed the way marketers and brand owners expand their businesses.
-Further, the social media or ‘Instagram famous’ celebrities become the face and voice of the brand and drive their audience base towards the ventures.
-These influencers share a brand or product-based content in the form of pictures, videos, short clips, write-ups, product reviews, etc. on their social media platforms like Instagram, Facebook, and the video-driven platforms like Hobo.Video.
-It helps them drive their followers to engage with the post and make a purchase via the links mentioned on these posts.
+Further, social media or ‘Instagram famous’ celebrities become the face and voice of the brand and drive their audience base towards the ventures.
+These influencers share brand or product-based content in the form of pictures, videos, short clips, write-ups, product reviews, etc. on their social media platforms like Instagram, and Facebook, and video-driven platforms like Hobo.Video.
+It helps them drive their followers to engage with the post and make a purchase via the links mentioned in these posts.

 Brands see these influencers as a credible and effective way to reach the audience online.
 Whereas, customers see them as a source of authentic and reliable information.
-The authentic influencers do not over commercialize their posts; they keep the content conversational, leading the audience to believe that their ‘instafamous’ celebrity is genuinely recommending this product, and not just doing it for money.
+Authentic influencers do not over-commercialize their posts; they keep the content conversational, leading the audience to believe that their ‘Instafamous’ celebrity is genuinely recommending this product, and not just doing it for money.

 How much are the brands investing globally?